royfrancis/royfrancis.github.io/_posts/2019/2019-08-22-sweden-west-coast/2019-08-22-sweden-west-coast.md

 images: "assets/images/posts/2019/2019-08-22-sweden-west-coast/"
 ---

-{% include pixture.html folder="gallery" caption="Views of the west coast of Sweden." %}
+{% include pixture.html folder="gallery" caption="Views from the west coast of Sweden." %}

 The west coast of Sweden is well known for it's [rocky archipelago](https://visitsweden.com/where-to-go/southern-sweden/vastsverige/west-coast-archipelago/) and scenic beauty.
 Also known for seafood, sea kayaking and floating saunas.
 I took a trip through Lidköping and Trollhättan to Lysekil, Fjällbacka and Grebbestad.